- Home

 Multiple investment types may qualify: New business creation, acquiring existing Chilean companies, joint ventures with Chilean partners.
 The key is economic activity and job creation potential.
 Contact us to analyze your project.

-The investment agency will review a single project and base its decision based on that project.
+The investment agency will review a single project and base its decision on that project.
 If you later decide to split your investments, that is up to you.
-Keep in mind that after 2 years, to renew the visa, you will be expecting to have a company paying you a salary if you want to renew your visa.
+Keep in mind that after 2 years, you will need a company paying you a salary to renew your visa.

-It depends of your investment.
-The investment agency is not receving your investment (like in citizenshi/residency by investment programs).
+It depends on your investment.
+The investment agency is not receiving your investment (like in citizenship/residency by investment programs).
 They focus on validating that you qualify.
 The way you invest later is up to you.
-Therefore, whether you can liquidate your investment and leave entirely depends on the assets in which the funds have been investted and their liquidity.
+Therefore, whether you can liquidate your investment and leave entirely depends on the assets in which the funds have been invested and their liquidity.

 Application Process and Timeline